python-attrs/attrs/docs/examples.md

 :::{note}
 Through using string names directly is convenient, it's not safe in typo issues.
+`fields()` will raise an AttributeError when the field doesn't exist while literal string names won't.
 Use `fields()` to get attributes is worth being recommended in most cases.

 ```{doctest}